A Driving Tour of African-American History in Washington County, MD

 Proceed north on 65 into Hagerstown, and make your way to Jonathan Street.
 This is the historic heart of Hagerstown’s African-American community.
 There’s ample parking, and informative historical markers commemorate lost buildings such as the old jail and Harmon’s Hotel.
 Other historic buildings are still standing in this neighborhood.
 Don’t miss Asbury United Methodist Church, 155 Jonathan Street.
 Founded in 1818, it was the first black congregation in Hagerstown and possibly the first in the county; the present building dates from 1879.
 One block north is Bethel Street, where you’ll find Ebenezer A.M.E.
 Church (at no. 26).
 Although the historic church building and cemetery are gone, this is the second-oldest black congregation in Hagerstown, founded in 1839.
 Look for the old cornerstone on the front of the parsonage.
 Zion Baptist Church, at the corner of Bethel and Jonathan Streets, was also founded in the nineteenth century.
 At 132 West Bethel Street is a building that served as an early twentieth-century community center, housing a black Civil War veterans group, a black fraternal lodge, a black cycing club, and other organizations.

-Finally, if you’re heading westward out of the county, be sure to stop at Fort Frederick State Park in Big Pool.
+Next,head westward in the county, with a stop at Fort Frederick State Park in Big Pool.
 This eighteenth-century fort was owned in the nineteenth century by a free black family, the Williamses, who farmed it for decades.
 There is information about the Williams family in the main barracks building, and an early African-American schoolhouse sits near the fort.
 Fort Frederick is open 8:00 a.m. to sunset, April to October, and 10:00 a.m. to sunset, November to March.
 Learn more about Fort Frederick at the Department of Natural Resources website.
+A great place for lunch is Buddy Lou's Eats & Drinks & Antiques, in Hancock.

 Dr. Emilie Amt is Professor Emeritus of Hood College in Frederick, MD.
 She writes The Amt-iquary Blog about African-American, local, and medieval history at emilieamt.com.